TrafficLLMv1/TrafficLLM/tutorials/README.md

 * The tuning checkpoints for traffic generation tasks: https://github.com/TrafficLLMv1/TrafficLLM/tree/master/models/chatglm2/peft
 * The environments that installed Scapy: https://scapy.net/

 We use the `Malware Traffic Generation` task as an example.
-The checkpoints for generation tasks are trained by following https://github.com/TrafficLLMv1/TrafficLLM?tab=readme-ov-file#getting-started.
+The checkpoints for generation tasks are trained by following [the training steps](https://github.com/TrafficLLMv1/TrafficLLM?tab=readme-ov-file#getting-started).
 You can follow the instructions to build your custom traffic generation capabilities.

-## Preparation
+## 1. Preparation
 Please clone the repo and install the required environment by runing the following commands.
 ```shell
 conda create -n trafficllm python=3.9